sramekpete/datacontract-deserialization/README.md

 # WCF XML deserialization not populating array

-The solution to the issue is to map array without using wrappering object.
+The solution to the issue is to map array without using wrapping object on top of the array.

 ## Additional resources